hexojs/site/source/docs/setup.md

 $ npm install
 ```

-After build, here's how the folder looks like:
+After build, here's what the project folder looks like:

 ``` plain
 .